anishathalye/Guided-Denoise/README.md

 With an L-infinity perturbation of 4/255, we generate targeted adversarial examples with 100% success rate.

-See our note for more context and details: TODO add link.
+See our note for more context and details: https://arxiv.org/abs/1804.03286

 ## Pretty pictures